 With all the tasks to complete, it’s easy to forget about some that aren’t on the top of your mind.
 This is often the case with a startup blog, even though it’s one of the most important – if not the most important – part of your audience development strategy.

 Does that statement sound surprising to you?
 If so, you probably just haven’t quite figured out a strategy that works.
-Brands like American Express have found ways to build a community around their blog and drive hundreds of thousands of visitors to their site that way, so why can’t you?
-Let’s be honest, nobody liked American Express before Open Forum and Small Business Saturday.
+Brands like American Express have found ways to build a community around its blog and drive hundreds of thousands of visitors to its site that way, so why can’t you?
+Let’s be honest: Nobody liked American Express before Open Forum and Small Business Saturday.
 Now we’re all BFFs.

 And let’s talk about how fun it is to fix boring.
 Are you afraid the content of your blog has to be boring or too techy?
 Not so!

 An app development company like MojoTech could potentially fall into the trap of a total jargonfest blog, but they know how to lighten it up.
 Instead of talking exclusively to the tech geeks who are more likely to get hired by Mojo than hire Mojo, they talk to their target audience: the person who’s shopping for a developer.
 And it’s written in anti-jargon so that anybody can digest it.

 If your startup is new, a startup blog can prove to be more valuable than any any of your online marketing strategies combined.

 That’s because a blog can be the epicenter of your online marketing strategy.
 It feeds two of your most crucial elements of online optimization: search and social.

 Consider the digital landscape.
 Search engines are used habitually and have been for years.
 According to comScore, almost 19 billion core searches are conducted every month.
 That’s hundreds of billions of searches each year – a pretty staggering thought.
 If your target audience is someone who accesses the internet (99.9% likely), then SEO has a 99.9% chance of working for you.